 Any list of contacts obtained from a third-party source, no matter how reputable, violates our terms and puts you at risk.

 Email consent is different from SMS consent.
-In order to send SMS messages, you need to acquire specific SMS consent from your contacts.
+In order to send text messages, with Mailchimp, you need to acquire specific SMS consent from your contacts.

 SMS phone number field

-Since you can only send SMS messages to US contacts, the SMS phone number field is formatted accordingly by default.
+Since you can only send marketing text messages to US contacts, the SMS phone number field is formatted accordingly by default.
 For your import, use (###) ###-#### to format your SMS contacts’ phone numbers.

 You can view the subscription status of your SMS contacts in the SMS Marketing column on the contact table for your audience.
 A SMS contact’s subscription status is also stored in their contact profile.